datastax/csharp-driver/README.md

 ## Geospatial types

-DSE 5 comes with a set of additional types to represent geospatial data: `PointType`, `LineStringType`, `PolygonType` and `CircleType`:
+DSE 5 comes with a set of additional types to represent geospatial data: `PointType`, `LineStringType` and `PolygonType`:

 ```
 cqlsh> CREATE TABLE points_of_interest(name text PRIMARY KEY, coords 'PointType');